nationalarchives/engineering-handbook/docs/ways-of-working/documentation.md

 1. **Location**
     1. All projects MUST have a landing page in Confluence
     1. Project documentation MUST NOT be added to SharePoint
+    1. Project documentation MUST NOT be added to Google Drive
     1. Project documentation SHOULD be open and accessible to the public if possible
 1. **Diagrams**
     1. Mermaid diagrams SHOULD be used for simple diagrams such as sequence and C4 diagrams